funke-32/key-value/README.md

 clear all
 GET http://localhost/clear

-# Update : Load Test using Jmeter
+# Load Test using Jmeter

 Load test can be run using maven command